LXJS/training-webrtc/README.md

 ### Pre-Workshop Preparation

-In order to prepare for this workshop, should read the following articles before arriving at LXJS!
+In order to prepare for this workshop, you should read the following articles before arriving at LXJS!
 If you have a question, please [open an issue](https://github.com/LXJS/training-webrtc/issues) and we will be glad to answer.
 You might be helping other participants!

 ### Todo List